What to Do With an Old or Expired Credit Card

 Contacting Expired Credit Card Hobbyists

-Believe it or not, there are people that collect old credit cards as a hobby.
-They do it as part of the history of credit cards.
-While you might not feel comfortable having your credit card and account information in the hands of someone else, if you do, there may be someone who would want to have it.
+Believe it or not, there are people who collect old credit cards as a hobby.
+They may do so because they are fascinated by the history of credit cards.
+While you might not feel comfortable having your credit card and account information in the hands of someone else, if you are, there may be someone who would want to have it.

 Just keep in mind that while there are some old or historical cards that have actual value as collectibles, most current credit cards won’t be worth anything to a collector.